pmbanugo/k8s-eda-workshop/guides/01-start.md

 ### Set Up A Civo Kubernetes Cluster With Knative

+Civo cloud gives new users free $250 credit for a month.
+All you need to do is register and put a Credit/Debit card and wait a few minutes for your account to be activated.
+You can delete your account or the cluster after the workshop.

 To follow these set-up instructions, pls make sure you have the following CLI tools installed:

 - [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl)